Spring 2020 Quick Reference Guide

 Allegany College of Maryland offers comprehensive counseling services for its students - free of charge.
 We know that the academic pressures of being a college student and the challenges students face in their personal lives can interfere with academic success.
 Allegany College of Maryland is committed to supporting students, faculty, and staff when life sometimes gets in the way.

-Allegany College of Maryland contracts with Western Maryland Health System (Cumberland) to provide counseling to individual students.
+Allegany College of Maryland contracts with UPMC Western Maryland (Cumberland) to provide counseling to individual students.
 Any eligible student is

 entitled to receive up to seven* (7) hours of counseling per semester for any mental

 health issues with which s/he needs assistance.
 Counselors are also available for

 urgent and crisis situations.
 Couples and family counseling are also available.
 All

 services provided by WMHS are completely confidential and provided by qualified, licensed